Concannon Vineyard

 Concannon Vineyard is the second-largest winery in the Livermore Valley of California, producing around 30,000 cases annually.
 It is well known for its Petite Sirah and Concannon was the first winery to bottle this grape as a varietal wine in 1961.
 Prior to 1961, the petite sirah grape was produced worldwide as a blend wine.
 It also produces several other varieties of wine, including Chardonnay and Cabernet Sauvingnon.
-Concannon is owned by The Wine Group.
+In December 2024, it was announced Concannon was acquired by Lemmons Family Vineyards LLC and Darcie Kent Winery LLC from The Wine Group, which owned the property since 2004.